 - There is no in-network provider within the Member’s geographic area with the capacity to provide the desired service and to do so within a reasonable time frame.

 Q4: Will I be granted an in-network exception if there are available providers in my network?

 A: Generally no. The in-network exception process is not set up to accommodate a Member’s personal preference of providers.
 Rather, it is designed to provide access if network access is not available.

 The Member might need to show that there are no available in-network providers, despite the carrier’s expeditiously undertaken efforts to secure an in-network provider appointment within the time frame and distance parameters set forth above.
 Only after the Member has done so, and the carrier has determined that based on both its unsuccessful efforts to obtain an appointment and reviewed the documentation the Member submits, might the carrier grant an in-network exception.

 Q5: Is a network exception available if I am outside my carrier’s service area?

 A: No. The network exception is not available to those traveling outside of the carrier’s approved service area except in cases of emergent or urgent circumstances.
-So, for example, non-emergent services for a person traveling or on vacation and outside of the carrier’s approved service area would not result in eligibility for an in-network exception.
+So, for example, non-emergency services for a person traveling outside of the carrier’s approved service area would not be eligible for an in-network exception.

-*This is intended as general guidance and not as legal guidance.
+*This is intended as general information, not legal guidance.
 Each person’s benefits are subject to the terms, conditions and limitations set forth in the Member’s contract or certificate and to applicable law.
 Each carrier may have differences in administrative policy.